Pomax/lib-font/README.md

 ## Building this code

-If you want to build this code for use in  the browser, you can use `rollup` (`npm install rollup`, after which it's `npx rollup`) to turn Font.js into a single file:
+While the whole point of ES modules is that you don't need to bundle anything, if you _want_ to turn Font.js into a single file, you can do so using `rollup` (`npm install rollup`, after which it's `npx rollup`):

 ```bash
 $ npx rollup --no-treeshaking --format=esm Font.js > Font.rolled.js